fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureRole.md

 ```

 ## DESCRIPTION
-The **Get-AzureRole** cmdlet returns a list object with details on the roles in your Microsoft azure_2 service.
+The **Get-AzureRole** cmdlet returns a list object with details on the roles in your Microsoft Azure service.
 If you specify the *RoleName* parameter, **Get-AzureRole** returns details on that role only.
 If you specify the *InstanceDetails* parameter, additional, instance-specific details are returned.